 In 1827 he would do some work on the Miami Canal in Dayton, a project he led, but mismanaged due to unforeseen hardships with the excavation.
 None-the-less he would complete it, and then serve in the Ohio Senate from 1829-1830.

-In 1830 Seely pursued a new idea: a new canal through the undeveloped part of East Dayton, roughly from the Miami Canal near Salvation Army Donation Center at Patterson and Apple, to Third and Keowee, where it would meet up back up with the Miami Canal where it’s fed from Mad River.
+In 1830 Seely pursued a new idea: a new canal through the undeveloped part of East Dayton, roughly from the Miami Canal near Salvation Army Donation Center at Patterson and Apple, the old Garden Station, where it would meet up back up with the Miami Canal where it’s fed from Mad River.

 Seely was a dreamer and he planned for the future too.
 On top of digging the new canal, he purchased more land around where his canal would flow, which he had platted into almost 300 small lots which he believed would be ideal for water powered industrial and commercial use.